Guys and Dolls: 2009 Broadway revival

 A Broadway revival of the show opened on March 1, 2009, at the Nederlander Theatre.
-The cast starred Oliver Platt as Nathan Detroit, Lauren Graham, in her Broadway debut, as Adelaide, Craig Bierko as Sky and Kate Jennings Grant as Sarah.
+The cast included Oliver Platt as Nathan Detroit, Lauren Graham, in her Broadway debut, as Adelaide, Craig Bierko as Sky and Kate Jennings Grant as Sarah.
 Des McAnuff was the director, and the choreographer was Sergio Trujillo.
 This version of the show moved the setting from the 1950s to the 1940s and added Damon Runyon himself as a non-speaking character.
 The show opened to generally negative reviews.
 The New York Times called it "static" and "uninspired", the New York Post said, "How can something so zippy be so tedious?" and Time Out New York wrote, "Few things are more enervating than watching good material deflate."
 However, the show received a highly favorable review from The New Yorker, and the producers decided to keep the show open in hopes of positive audience response.
-The New York Post reported on March 4 that producer Howard Panter "[said] he'll give Guys and Dolls at least seven weeks to find an audience."
+The New York Post reported on March 4 that producer Howard Panter "[said] he'll give Guys and Dolls at least seven weeks to find an audience".
 The revival closed on June 14, 2009, after 28 previews and 113 performances.

-2015–2016 West End revival and UK/Ireland tour
+2015 London revival

-A revival opened at the 2015 Chichester Festival.
-This moved to Manchester and Birmingham before moving onto a West End opening at the Savoy Theatre on December 10, 2015, for previews with a full opening on January 6, 2016, until March 12, 2016.
+A new production directed by Gordon Greenberg was originally presented at Chichester Festival Theatre in Summer 2014 before moving the Savoy Theatre on December 10, 2015, for previews with a full opening on January 6, 2016, running until March 12, 2016 (following preview runs at the Palace Theatre, Manchester and Alexandra Theatre, Birmingham in November 2015).
 The production starred David Haig as Nathan, Sophie Thompson as Adelaide, Jamie Parker as Sky, Siubhan Harrison as Sarah and Gavin Spokes as Nicely.
-The production then transferred to the Phoenix Theatre, with Oliver Tompsett as Sky, Samantha Spiro as Adelaide and Richard Kind as Nathan.
+The production then transferred to the Phoenix Theatre, with Oliver Tompsett as Sky, Samantha Spiro as Adelaide, Billy Boyle as Arvide, and Richard Kind as Nathan.
 On June 28, 2016, the role of Miss Adelaide was taken over by Rebel Wilson, and Nathan Detroit was played by Simon Lipkin.
-The tour continued around UK cities and Dublin.
+The production also toured around UK cities and Dublin starring Maxwell Caulfield as Nathan, Louise Dearman as Miss Adelaide, Richard Fleeshman as Sky and Anna O'Byrne as Sarah.